-The majority of the tax credit carryforwards expire in 2027-2043 and were insignificant at both December 31, 2023 and 2022.
-Some federal and state net operating loss and credit carryforwards are from acquired entities and utilization is subject to various statutory limitations.
-We anticipate that we will be able to fully utilize our carryforwards for federal tax purposes.
-However, we have recorded an insignificant valuation allowance against our carryforwards for state tax purposes as of December 31, 2023.
+The majority of tax credit carryforwards expire in 2027-2044 and were insignificant at both December 31, 2024 and 2023.
+We anticipate that we will be able to fully utilize our tax credit carryforwards.
+Some state net operating loss carryforwards are from acquired entities and utilization is subject to various statutory limitations.

-Retained earnings included \$0.1 billion at both December 31, 2023 and 2022 in allocations for bad debt deductions of former thrift subsidiaries for which no income tax has been provided.
+Retained earnings included \$0.1 billion at both December 31, 2024 and 2023 in allocations for bad debt deductions of former thrift subsidiaries for which no income tax has been provided.
 Under current law, if certain subsidiaries use these bad debt reserves for purposes other than to absorb bad debt losses, they will be subject to Federal income tax at the current corporate tax rate.